 Resources for Fellows

-- Fellows are eligible for up to $2,500 for coaching, training and educational opportunities that support their leadership development and learning goals.
+- Fellows are eligible for up to $2,500 for coaching, training and educational opportunities that support their leadership development and learning goals

 About Jane

 Jane Russell was the matriarch of the Russell Family and inspiration for JFP.
 Jane was a mother and businesswoman who mentored emerging leaders by supporting their drive and challenging them to grow.
 In 2004, The Russell Family Foundation created JFP to honor her memory and continue her investment in supporting grassroots leadership and amplifying their ability to make a difference in Pierce County.
+To date, 144 people have participated in JFP.

 Meet the Fellows